TankEngine-ish/property_management_system_infrastructure/README.md

 ## Creating & Configuring the Resources via Terraform

 First and foremost I used Terraform to provision my AWS infrastructure and make my environment reproducible and version-controllable.
-This is a cornerstone of modern DevOps practices.
 On top of that, I used Ansible for configuring HAProxy on the public subnet and my two K8s nodes on the private subnet along with Jinja2 templates utilization (not just simple bash scripting).

 Via Terraform I've tried to implement a proper network isolation pattern with: